Sequential space: Examples and sufficient conditions

 Every CW-complex is sequential, as it can be considered as a quotient of a metric space.

 The prime spectrum of a commutative Noetherian ring with the Zariski topology is sequential.

 Take the real line $\R$ and identify the set $\Z$ of integers to a point.
 As a quotient of a metric space, the result is sequential, but it is not first countable.

 Every first-countable space is Fréchet–Urysohn and every Fréchet-Urysohn space is sequential.
 Thus every metrizable or pseudometrizable space — in particular, every second-countable space, metric space, or discrete space — is sequential.

 Let $\mathcal{F}$ be a set of maps from Fréchet–Urysohn spaces to $X.$ Then the final topology that $\mathcal{F}$ induces on $X$ is sequential.

 A Hausdorff topological vector space is sequential if and only if there exists no strictly finer topology with the same convergent sequences.

 Spaces that are sequential but not Fréchet-Urysohn

-Schwartz space $\mathcal{S}\left(\R^n\right)$and the space $C^{\infty}(U)$ of smooth functions, as discussed in the article on distributions, are both widely-used sequential spaces, but are not Fréchet-Urysohn.
-Indeed the strong dual spaces of both these of spaces are not Fréchet-Urysohn either.
+Schwartz space $\mathcal{S}\left(\R^n\right)$and the space $C^{\infty}(U)$ of smooth functions, as discussed in the article on distributions, are both widely-used sequential spaces.

 More generally, every infinite-dimensional Montel DF-space is sequential but not Fréchet–Urysohn.

 Arens' space is sequential, but not Fréchet–Urysohn.